Address : 161-163 Mansfield Road, Nottingham, NG1 3FR

 Food?
 We could live on the pork scratching here, which used to be sold in plain bags.
 A basic menu of pub grub is on offer as well as Sunday lunches.

 People?
 Mansfield Road backs onto studentville around the Arboretum but the Poacher balances this out with a mix of proper ale lovers and bohemians discussing politics.

 Opinion?
-With the closure of Fade and the “are they open or not Nags Head”, the Poacher doesn’t have too much immediate competition.
+With the closure of other nearby drinking establishments, the Poacher doesn’t have too much immediate competition.
 But although the place barely ever changes, it’s not complacent.
 Consistently good service and beer.